MYGA's

 • Can be transferred to another MYGA without tax consequences

+Multi-Year Guarantee Annuities (MYGAs) are the annuity industry’s version of a CD (Certificate of Deposit).
 Both MYGAs and CDs allow you to contractually lock in a specific annual interest rate for a duration of time you choose at the time of application.
 MYGAs can be as short term as 2 years and you can lock them in for as long as 20 years.
-(3 to 5 years seem to be the most popular)

 MYGAs have no annual fees, no moving parts, and provide full principal protection while guaranteeing an annual interest rate.
 If you are a current CD buyer, then you should also be a MYGA buyer.